markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Introduction to Web Forms

 The sales team has requested that we include a form in our hero section.
 The importance of this form is emphasized due to its position at the top section of our website.
 The will generate sales leads and convert visitors into customers.
 Forms are an important mechanism used by the web to receive user input.
 Now we will learn how to build our own forms and the different input types that are possible.
 First let's create the sign-up form by using the `<form>` tag to wrap our sign-up form.
 HTML Forms are a major point of interaction between the user and a website or application.
 They allow users to send data to the website, normally to the server.
-Within this `form` will be the `form` elements such as `input` elements and their associated `label` elements. `Input` elements come in many different types  depending on the answer choices such as open-ended(text field) vs closed-ended(radio button, drop list, or checkbox).
+Within this `form` will be the `form` elements such as `input` elements and their associated `label` elements. `Input` elements come in many different types  depending on the answer choices such as open-ended(text field) vs closed-ended(radio button, drop-down list, or checkbox).

 > **On The Job**: The sign-up form is a "call to action" or CTA.
 The main purpose is to encourage the users through a story, advertisement, or piece of content to do something.
 In our case we would like our visitor to share their contact info for a possible future engagement.
 CTAs can play a vital role in converting a visitor into a sales lead.
 Placing the CTA in the hero section reveals the strategic importance of retaining user info.